gulrak/filesystem/README.md

-As it is a header-only library, it should be enough to copy the header into your project folder oder point your include path to this directory and simply include the `filesystem.h` header.
+As it is a header-only library, it should be enough to copy the header into your project folder oder point your include path to this directory and simply include the `filesystem.hpp` header.

 Everything is in the namespace `ghc::filesystem`, so one way to use it only as a fallback could be: